orange432/bloggo/readme.md

 # Bloggo
-Bloggo is an easy to use simple blogging system that allows you to edit and host blog articles.
+Bloggo is an easy to use simple blogging system that allows you to edit and serve blog articles.

 ## Packages
 - Gorm
+- Gorilla Mux
+- Sqlite